tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 #### IPTunnel - Server

 The IPTunnel server acts as a exit node.
 It will accept connections from other yggdrasil peeres listed in **/etc/yggdrasil.iptunnel.server** and form a tunnnel between them allowing the remote peer to access internet available on this node.

  To configure as a server (exit Internet traffic for other nodes),
- 1. create **/etc/yggdrasil.iptunnel.server**
+ 1. Create `/etc/yggdrasil.iptunnel.server`
- 2. fill it with newline-separated list of:
+ 2. Fill it with newline-separated list of:
-   - EncryptionPublicKey key of the clients (found in /etc/yggdrasil.conf on the client's device)
+   - `EncryptionPublicKey` key of the clients (found in `/etc/yggdrasil.conf` on the client's device)
    - Single white space
    - IPv4 Address in the 10.10.0.0/24 range that will be assigned to the client
    - *optional* Single white space
-   - *optional* IPv6 Address in the fd00::/64 range that will be assigned to the client
+   - *optional* IPv6 address in the fd00::/64 range that will be assigned to the client
    - *optional* Single white space
-   - *optional* IPv6 Subnet that will be routed through the client
+   - *optional* IPv6 subnet that will be routed through the client

 Example
 ```